cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/1/2_-_Distribution_Support.md

 install.cfg (the kickstart file), and do the install as instructed, rebooting at the end.

-## Where the Cobbler server can be installed
+## Where the Cobbler Server Can Be Installed

-Folks have reported getting cobbler to install and be happy running on a Debian server, though this is not officially supported.
-Cobbler runs happiest on Red Hat Enterprise Linux, Fedora, or CentOS.
+Cobbler runs happiest on Red Hat Enterprise Linux, Fedora, or RHEL clone like CentOS.
 We are continuing to work on supporting running cobbler on other distributions, however this support should be considered BETA for the time being.

+Please refer to the {% linkup title:"Installing Cobbler" extrameta:2.2.3 %} section for details regarding the installation on various platforms.

 ## Reinstallation, Virtualization, and Koan in general